 Also of interest is that McGraw - Blodgett Mills has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of McGraw - Blodgett Mills are slightly better educated than the national average of 21.84% for all cities and towns, with 23.02% of adults in McGraw - Blodgett Mills having a bachelor's degree or advanced degree.
+The population of McGraw - Blodgett Mills overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in McGraw - Blodgett Mills, 23.02% have at least a bachelor's degree.

 The per capita income in McGraw - Blodgett Mills in 2022 was $29,839, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $119,356 for a family of four.
 However, McGraw - Blodgett Mills contains both very wealthy and poor people as well.